The wall of AWESOME!

 The NSA's Greatest Adversary

-Topics: Listening, Problem Solving, Employee Relations, Trust, Morale, Efficiency.
+Topics: Listening, Problem Solving, Employee Relations, Trust, Morale, Empathy, Efficiency.

 Have you ever faced the frustration of people making mountains out of molehills?
 Complaining loudly and often about "simple" things that could be solved if they just put in a little more effort?

-In this talk, Jeremy will explain how concluding that employee-raised issues aren’t issues made employee parking one of the most talked-about downsides of working for the National Security Agency.
+In this talk, Jeremy will explain how failing to apply empathy and perspective made employee parking one of the most hotly debated downsides of working for the National Security Agency.

 Are You Listening?